HEALTH SYSTEM DEPLOYS ALWAYS-CONNECTED TELEMEDICINE TOOLKITS IN AMBULANCES FOR FASTER STROKE CARE

 - Quick and easy deployment

 The health system considered using MiFi hotspots, but it was determined that these devices lacked the radio quality and strength, durability, reliability, and antenna capabilities necessary to meet iTREAT’s needs.

-Portability and Compact Size: The compact form factor of Cradlepoint’s COR Series routers was an important element of UVA Health System being able to keep the total size of its iTREAT toolkit to 20 inches by 14 inches by 8 inches.
+Portability and Compact Size: The compact form factor of Cradlepoint’s routers was an important element of UVA Health System being able to keep the total size of its iTREAT toolkit to 20 inches by 14 inches by 8 inches.

 “We do find that these kits get banged around a tremendous amount,” said Brian Gunnell, Senior System Engineer, UVA Health System’s Center for Telehealth.

 Quick and Easy Deployment: This plug-and-play 4G LTE solution makes deployment as easy as possible.
 After installation, firmware upgrades can be done remotely via cloud management.

 “It’s been a straight forward process.
 A couple passwords here and there and we get it out,” said Gunnell.